 It’s also important to make the distinction between coding languages in general and programming languages.
 Programming languages are coding languages that give the computer instructions to execute.
 All web developers write proficiently in at least one programming language.

 In addition to languages, developers often use libraries and frameworks.
-A library is a collection of pre-written code meant to be used with a language, meant to help you write code faster.
+A library is a collection of pre-written code meant to be used with a language, and it helps you write code faster.
 Frameworks are like libraries but larger, providing a template-like structure for developers to code within.

-As a beginner, the languages you’ll learn first will depend on which area of development you want to work in, and on your personal preference — you’ll favor some languages, libraries, and frameworks over others in terms of how they feel to write.
+As a beginner, the languages you’ll learn first will depend on which area of development you work in, and on your personal preference — you’ll favor some languages, libraries, and frameworks over others in terms of how they feel to write.
 To help you pick, let’s look at the most popular languages in use today.
 Some developers will even tell you they prefer to learn as many technologies as they can.

 HTML and CSS